Child Concerns or Query

 Levels of contact:-

-• Upper Key Stage 2 Miss Brereton - jbrereton@woodheysprimaryschool.co.uk
+- Upper Key Stage 2 Mr Brett - rbrett@woodheysprimaryschool.co.uk

-If your concern is about the progress your child is making in the first instance please contact your child’s teacher who will either reassure you or devise a plan of action to meet the concerns.
-This may be drawn up after consultation with our Special Needs coordinator Mrs Holden.
+If your concern is about the progress your child is making in the first instance please contact your child’s teacher who will have specific information to either reassure you or will be able to explain the steps that are in place to address the concern.
+A child would not be referred to our SENDCO (Mrs Holden) if they are making expected progress within their year group.

 SEND support Concerns